Automattic/wp-calypso/packages/calypso-stripe/README.md

 ## useStripeSetupIntentId

-A React hook that allows access to creating a setup intent ID that can be passed to createStripeSetupIntent.
+A React hook that allows access to creating a setup intent ID that can be passed to confirmStripeSetupIntentAndAttachCard.
 This returns an object with the following properties:

 - `setupIntentId: string | undefined`.
 The setup intent ID.
 - `error: undefined | null | Error`.
 An error, if one exists.
 - `reload: () => void`.
 A function that can be used to reload the setupIntentId, which should be done if it is used at all (even if it fails).

-## createStripeSetupIntent
+## confirmStripeSetupIntentAndAttachCard

-A function that can be used to create a Stripe setup intent with a setup intent ID and a Stripe credit card field.
+A function that can be used to confirm a Stripe setup intent with a setup intent ID and a Stripe credit card field.
+The setup intent itself must have already been created, typically without a payment method attached.
+This function will create and attach the credit card as a payment method to the setup intent.

 ## withStripeProps